 Figure 1.
-PT 1000A Eject Model
+PT 1100 Eject Model

-SERIAL PLATE LOCATIONS
+SERIAL PLATE LOCATION

 You determine the sides of the unit by facing the direction of forward travel.
-See the figure below.
 The left side is the "streetside" and the right side is the "curbside".
+The figure below shows the locations of the serial plates on the street side of the unit's body and the tailgate.
+See the next page for a description of the information that is on the serial plate.